Abrasion in Children

 Care for your child's abrasion:

-- Press a clean cloth against your child's wound to stop any bleeding.
+- Press a clean cloth against your child's wound for 5 to 10 minutes to stop any bleeding.

-- Rinse your child's wound with a lot of clean water.
+- Rinse your child's wound with clean water.
 Do not use harsh soap, alcohol, or iodine solutions.

 - Use a clean, wet cloth to remove any objects, such as small pieces of rocks or dirt.